washcycle/forecast_model_api/README.md

 k8s is a common container orchestrator witha healthy ecosystem.

-For repeatability and demo purposes i'll use minikube with Tailscale ingress to deploy the model and makei t accesible to the public internet.
+For repeatability and demo purposes I used minikube with Tailscale ingress to deploy the model and makei t accesible to the public internet.
 This can also be restirtied to a intranet as well.

 The `infra` folder contains a makefile that creates a minikube cluster and sets up the tailscale operator.